Theater and music exchanges

 Japanese theater in Lithuania

 The acquaintance of Lithuanian spectators with Japanese theater is very diverse.
 During the three decades of independence, it was possible to get acquainted with the traditional Japanese theater forms, such as kabuki, no, or kiogen.
-Lithuanian directors like Japanese scenes, and Yukio Mishima is among the most popular Japanese playwrights.
+Lithuanian directors also like to stage performances based on Japanese literature.
+Yukio Mishima is among the most popular Japanese playwrights.

 (actress Shoko Ito after performance in Kaunas, October 2020; Azija LT archive)